Guidance on Federal Regulations and Executive Orders

 Will student internship and job opportunities be impacted by directives from the White House?

-The impact of tariffs on the economy along with immigrant and international directives may result in caution and freezes in hiring of students and graduates for internships and jobs.
-Negative economic outcomes may present challenges in the search for opportunities domestically and internationally.
+The impact of tariffs on the economy, along with immigrant and international directives, may result in caution and freezes in hiring of students and graduates for internships and jobs.
+Negative economic outcomes may present challenges in the search for opportunities, both domestically and internationally.

-Students and alumni who have questions about career opportunities may book an advising appointment using the ArtWorks platform.
+Students and alumni with questions about career opportunities may book an advising appointment using the ArtWorks platform.

 What external community resources, including legal referrals, are available to RISD community members?